f5devcentral/access-labs/class3/module2/lab01.rst

    |image088|

 #.
 The screen should refresh displaying the progress of the automation within 30 seconds.
 Scroll to the bottom of the automation workflow to ensure all requests succeeded.
-If you you experience errors try running the automation a second time or open an issue on the 'Labs <https://github.com/f5devcentral/access-labs>'__ repo.
+If you you experience errors try running the automation a second time or open an issue on the `Labs <https://github.com/f5devcentral/access-labs>`__ repo.

    |image089|